 Now he said, “Put all the other stuff behind you.
 You don’t have to worry about those people anymore.”

-And I said, “Well, Chester, let me think about this.”
+I said, “Well, Chester, let me think about it.”
 So I talked to my wife.
 She was from a small town in Louisiana, and she said, “I did like Madison.”
 She was living with her brother who was stationed at Truax Field.

 She said, “I did like Madison, because it was small, and…”